ncalligaro/GardenCity/README.md

+This project allows you to take control of your boiler by stating which zone it should keep track of at diferent times in the day.
+It's not fully multi-zone yet, as it needs electronic radiator valves and a little more development for that.

 System On/Off Switch:
    When off, kills everything and overrides any schedule until Boiler is on again When on, it follows Schedule Mode or Manual Mode